Janpot/mentalist/README.md

 exports.required = mentalist.string('REQUIRED');
 ```

+We add a development configuration file that initializes the environment variables we want during development.
+In this case we set debug mode on with a higher log level.
+Note that we added the `REQUIRED` variable, since it has no default value in the configuration file it would throw an exception when undefined.

 ```js
 // mentalist/development.js
 exports.LOGLEVEL = 'trace';
 exports.DEBUG    = true;
 exports.REQUIRED = 'some value';
 ```

+We can now use our configuration module in the rest of our application.

 ```js
 // lib/server.js